lmapii/practical-zephyr/03_devicetree_semantics/readme.md

     DT_ENUM_IDX(NODE_PROPS_CHOSEN_AS_STRING, enum_string));
 ```

 Enumerations and strings also allow to retrieve a _token_ matching its value.
 Such tokens can be used, e.g., to create unique variable names during compile time.
-Tokens can also be used to declare structure fields (though this is mostly done with [specifier cells](#specifier-cells)).
-For the sake of completeness, we'll declare a variable using the `string` property's value as token:
+Tokens can also be used to declare structure fields (though this is mostly done using [specifier cells](#specifier-cells)).
+For the sake of completeness, we'll declare a variable using the `string` property's value as a token:

 ```c
 // Resolves to DT_N_S_node_with_props_P_string_STRING_TOKEN